MicrosoftDocs/azure-docs/articles/mysql/concepts-supported-versions.md

 Bug fix release: 5.7.26

-Refer to the MySQL [release notes](https://dev.mysql.com/doc/relnotes/mysql/5.7/en/news-5-7-26.html) to learn about improvements and fixes in this version.
+Refer to the MySQL [release notes](https://dev.mysql.com/doc/relnotes/mysql/5.7/en/news-5-7-26.html) to learn more about improvements and fixes in this version.

 ## MySQL Version 8.0